Information and support for businesses during COVID-19

 - Part of the broader $50 million Agriculture Workforce Plan supporting regional businesses across Victoria during COVID-19.

-Boosting Female Founders Initiative
+Boosting Female Founders Initiative - Closed

-- Applications close Tuesday 14 April.
+- Applications closed on Tuesday 14 April.

 This opportunity is for Australian entrepreneurs, researchers, inventors, start-ups, commercialisation offices and small and medium enterprises who have a novel product, process or service they want to commercialise.